zth/rescript-relay/reason-relay-documentation/docs/making-queries.md

 ## Our first query is done

 There, that's all it takes to do your first query!
-Continue reading on this page for more information about querying (including a full [API reference](#api-reference)), or continue to the next part
+Continue reading on this page for more information about querying (including a full [API reference](#api-reference)), or continue to the next part on [using fragments](using-fragments).

 ## Preloaded queries